-Alibaba improved its Cloud E-MapReduce (EMR) and Cloud HBase user identity information management, with lower maintenance costs, by using a new authentication framework developed by Intel.
-The Hadoop* Authentication Service (HAS) is a pluggable authentication framework designed to help organizations integrate existing enterprise identity management systems into Kerberos, a widely-used, secure network authentication protocol.
+The Hadoop* Authentication Service (HAS), an authentication framework contributed by Intel to Apache Kerby* 2.0, has helped Alibaba* improve the quality and performance of its Cloud E-MapReduce (EMR) and Cloud HBase* user identity information management, with lower maintenance costs.
+The pluggable authentication framework helps developers and their customers integrate existing enterprise identity management systems into Kerberos*, a widely-used, secure network authentication protocol.

-HAS is based on the Apache Kerby implementation of Kerberos, and Intel will contribute it to the project for release in Apache Kerby 2.0.
 In the Hadoop big data ecosystem, Kerberos is the only built-in, secure, user authentication mode.
-Most open source data components support Kerberos and can enable Kerberos authentication for services and users.
+Most open source data components can enable Kerberos authentication for services and users.
 However, Kerberos authentication on big data platforms brings along two challenges:

-- The support provided by Java* Development Kit (JDK) / Java Runtime Environment (JRE) lacks complete encryption and checksum types, and the Generic Security Service Application Program Interface (GSSAPI) / Simple Authentication and Security Layer (SASL) layer is hidden, making it difficult to change and add functions.
+- The support provided by Java* Development Kit (JDK) and Java Runtime Environment* (JRE*) lacks complete encryption and checksum types, and the Generic Security Service Application Program Interface (GSSAPI) and Simple Authentication and Security Layer (SASL) is hidden, making it difficult to change and add functions.

 - When it is used by Hadoop, Kerberos does not support other authentication mechanisms except password authentication, making it is difficult to connect an existing identity authentication system to the Kerberos authentication flow.

-HAS aims to address those challenges by providing a complete authentication solution for the Hadoop open source ecosystem.
+HAS addresses those challenges by providing a complete authentication solution for the Hadoop open source ecosystem.
 HAS is based on a Java implementation of the Kerberos protocol, and by integrating with existing authentication and authorization systems, HAS supports other authentication modes besides Kerberos on Hadoop/Spark*.
 In addition, it does not require separate maintenance of the identity information, reducing complexity and risks.

-HAS uses the Key Distribution Center (KDC) provided by Apache Kerby (a Java version of Kerberos) to efficiently implement a new authentication solution for the Hadoop open source big data ecosystem.
+Figure 2.
+HAS uses the key distribution center (KDC) provided by Apache Kerby (a Java* version of Kerberos) to efficiently implement a new authentication solution for the Hadoop open source big data ecosystem.